bogdanvuk/rst/examples/paper/source/index.rst

 To confirm the results obtained by the computational complexity analysis, software profiling was performed on the |algo| algorithm's C implementation.
 Software implementation was developed using many optimization techniques:

 - arithmetic operation on 64-bit operands only (optimized for 64-bit CPU),
-- loop unfolding for node test evaluation loop :num:`Figure #fig-evaluate-node-test-pca`,
+- loop unfolding for node test evaluation loop,
 - maximum compiler optimization settings, etc.

 To perform the experiments 21 datasets, presented in :num:`Table #tbl-uci-datasets`, were selected from the UCI benchmark datasets database :cite:`newman1998uci`.
 UCI database is commonly used in the machine learning community to estimate and compare performance of different machine learning algorithms.